mrigankpawagi/SaveMyAss/README.md

 - **Instructors** often like to use a GitHub repository to share class materials, including assignments.
 This repository is public and is periodically updated.

-- **Students** find it convinient to fork the repository in order to easily get the latest updates while being able to make and keep their own changes. *However, this is a problem when it comes to assignments!* Students may accidentally push their assignment solutions to their fork of the repository.
-Since the original repository is public, so is their fork &mdash; and so are their solutions! **This is accidental plagiarism.** The only way around is to manage another way to store and manage their solutions.
+- **Students** find it convenient to fork the repository in order to easily get the latest updates while being able to make and keep their own changes. *However, this is a problem when it comes to assignments!* Students may accidentally push their assignment solutions to their fork of the repository.
+Since the original repository is public, so is their fork &mdash; and so are their solutions! **This is accidental plagiarism.** The only way around this is to manage another way to store and manage their solutions.

 *SaveMyAss* allows instructors to enable a simple mechanism to prevent students from accidentally plagiarizing their assignments.
 Instructors can specify which files are considered assignments, and students can run *SaveMyAss* to automatically encrypt these files before pushing them to their fork. **The solutions are still stored in the student's fork, but they are not visible in clear text!**